rsduran/quiz-app-image-links/README.md

 8. **Add Applications in ArgoCD:**
    - Use the `+ NEW APP` button in the ArgoCD dashboard to add your applications.
-   - For each application (e.g., `Database`, `Backend`, `Frontend`), provide the following details:
+   - For each application (e.g., `Database`, `Backend`, `Frontend`, `Ingress`), provide the following details:
-     - **Application Name:** Name of the application (e.g., `database-app`, `backend-app`).
+     - **Application Name:** Name of the application (e.g., `database-app`, `backend-app`, `frontend-app`, `ingress-app`).
      - **Project:** Default.
      - **Sync Policy:** Manual or Automatic as per preference.
      - **Repository URL:** URL of the Git repository containing your Kubernetes manifests.
-     - **Path:** Path to the directory containing the manifests for each application (e.g., `Kubernetes-Manifests/Database`).
+     - **Path:** Path to the directory containing the manifests for each application (e.g., `Kubernetes-Manifests/Database`, `Kubernetes-Manifests/ingress.yaml` for the ingress).
      - **Destination Cluster:** Use the default (`https://kubernetes.default.svc`).
      - **Namespace:** `three-tier`.

+9. **Add Ingress Application:**
+   - Adding an application for ingress will create the LoadBalancer needed for the frontend service.
+   - Ensure you specify the path to the ingress manifest (e.g., `Kubernetes-Manifests/ingress.yaml`) in the **Path** field when creating the ingress application in ArgoCD.

-9. **Sync Applications:**
+10. **Sync Applications:**
-   - After adding the applications, click on each application and select `SYNC` to deploy the resources in your Kubernetes cluster.
+   - After adding the applications, click on each application in ArgoCD and select `SYNC` to deploy the resources in your Kubernetes cluster.

-10. **Verify Application Health:**
+11. **Verify Application Health:**
-   - Ensure each application is in a `Healthy` state and that there are no errors.
+   - Ensure each application, including the ingress, is in a `Healthy` state and that there are no errors.
 If any application shows issues, review the logs and adjust the manifests as needed.

 ---